Classifying questions and matching them against forms of evidence: a new tool to better connect evidence demand and supply.

-Background: Decision makers need to address a broad array of questions about several societal challenges.
-Evidence is an important input that decision makers can use and often expect to make decisions.
+Background: Decision-makers need to address a broad array of questions about several societal challenges.
+Evidence is an important input that decision-makers can use and often expect to make decisions.
 However, it is often the case that researchers focus their attention on questions answering what interventions might work to address a problem, often leaving decision makers with several questions unanswered.
-In the other side, researchers and evidence producers often creates different products that are not always answering decision makers needs.
+In the other side, researchers and evidence producers often create different products that are not always answering decision-makers’ needs.

-Objectives: This oral presentation aims to present a novel tool to help facilitate the process of identifying a decision maker’s need, and matching it with the right form of evidence that could help providing insights.
+Objectives: This oral presentation aims to present a novel tool to help facilitate the process of identifying a decision-maker’s need and matching it with the right form of evidence that could help provide insights.

-Results: 29 different centres provided a list of questions that they provided some type of evidence support.
+Results: Twenty-nine different centres provided a list of questions that they provided some type of evidence support.
 More than 200 questions were analyzed and structured to create a taxonomy of 40 different types of questions.
-The types of questions were structured across the four stages of the decision-making cycle, namely clarifying a problem, finding and selecting options, implementing an option and monitoring implementation and evaluating impacts.
-A group of methodological experts were contacted to provide insights on the type of study design that match better each type of question.
+The types of questions were structured across the four stages of the decision-making cycle, namely clarifying a problem, finding and selecting options, implementing an option and monitoring implementation, and evaluating impacts.
+A group of methodological experts were contacted to provide insights on the type of study design that better matches each type of question.

 Conclusions: This presentation will show a novel tool that creates a clear connection between decision-making needs to the form of evidence needed to be created.
 This will help researchers to better coordinate and avoid duplication and decision-makers to understand for what type of questions evidence can provide some type of support.
 Patient, public, and/or healthcare consumer involvement: Citizens will benefit from a more structured global evidence infrastructure approach.